 Note: Questionable or rebuted detections have been omitted from the table.
 Some noteworthy cases are given below the table.
 Tentative detections, which have a reasonable chance to be correct, are indicated by "?".
 Usually the number of observed transitions that are, at least, fairly free of overlap is small.
 Some detections that have been reported as secure ones are indicated by "(?)" because (partial) overlap of lines cannot be ruled at the moment or because the line list is somewhat small; obviously, there may be cases on the edge.

 As the decision whether a molecule can be considered as detected frequently is a controversial one we refrain from stating an exact number of molecules as detected.
-As of November 2014, at least 180 molecules have been detected unambiguously in the interstellar medium or circumstellar shells; at least five of these are tentative detections, and for at least three others, the situation may be somewhat uncertain.
-Including some molecules missing (mainly metal compounds outside stellar atmospheres) in the table, the number of molecules detected in the ISM or in CSEs is around 185.
-Thus, we recommend phrases such as "more than 180 molecules have been detected in the interstellar medium or circumstellar shells".
+As of October 2015, 194 molecules have been detected in the interstellar medium or circumstellar shells; at least five of these are tentative detections, and for at least three others, the situation may be somewhat uncertain.
+Including some molecules missing (mainly metal compounds outside stellar atmospheres) in the table, the number of molecules detected in the ISM or in CSEs is around 190.
+Thus, we recommend phrases such as "almost 200 molecules have been detected in the interstellar medium or circumstellar shells".
 Two reported detections have been questioned seriously.
 Therefore, these are viewed currently as "probably not yet detected" – see below.
 They do not show up in the table anymore.

-The number of molecules detected in extragalactic sources is 56 plus 1 tentative plus 1 questionable detections.
+The number of molecules detected in extragalactic sources is 61 including one tentative detection.
 More may have to be added.